An Improved Calibration of the Wavelength Dependence of Metallicity on the Cepheid Leavitt law: Results

 \subsection{The PL relation}

-In Sect. \ref{sec:PLZ}, the metallicity term ($\gamma$) of the PL relation is derived when the slopes ($\alpha$) are fixed to the same value in the three galaxies, in order to directly compare the intercepts ($\beta$).
-However in this section we first calibrated the PL relation of the form $M = \alpha (\log P -0.7) + \beta$ in each galaxy where both the slope and the intercept are free to vary.
-This allows to check the consistency of the slopes in the three galaxies of different chemical composition.
+In Sect. \ref{sec:PLZ}, the metallicity term ($\gamma$) of the PL relation will be derived when the slopes ($\alpha$) are fixed to the same value in the three galaxies, in order to directly compare the intercepts ($\beta$).
+However in this section we first calibrate the PL relation of the form $M = \alpha (\log P -0.7) + \beta$ in each galaxy where both the slope and the intercept are free to vary.
+This allows to check the consistency of the slopes in the three galaxies.
 The coefficients are listed in Table \ref{table:PL} and represented in Fig. \ref{fig:alpha_beta_lambda}.
-In all filters, the PL slope obtained for the LMC sample is in agreement to better than $3\sigma$ with that in the MW and SMC samples, except for the $J$ band and $[4.5 \, \rm \mu m]$ band where the LMC and SMC slopes differ by $4 \sigma$.
-Overall, we see no strong evidence to reject the hypothesis of a common slope in the three galaxies (see Sect. \ref{sec:PLZ}).